priyanshi-furiya/Closira-AI-Agent/prompt_design.md

 ### Layer Details

-**Layer 1 — Model Self-Report**: The Gemini model evaluates each customer message against the 6 escalation rules in the system prompt.
+**Layer 1 — Model Self-Report**: The Mistral model evaluates each customer message against the 6 escalation rules in the system prompt.
 If it detects a trigger, it sets `escalation_needed: true` with a reason and type.
 This catches the majority of escalation cases including nuanced sentiment detection.

 **Layer 2 — Confidence Threshold**: A programmatic check on the model's self-reported confidence score.
 Any response with `confidence < 0.6` triggers automatic escalation, even if the model didn't explicitly flag it.
 This guards against the model being overconfident about responses it shouldn't be giving.